 Every year smartphone technology takes huge steps, with the launch of new phones, systems and devices taking our experiences up a notch.
-Apple are especially prominent in the market, having released a long line of digital advancements over the years.
+Major tech brands like Apple and Microsoft are especially prominent in the market, having released a long line of digital advancements over the years.
 Demand for further technological improvements across the board only continue to increase, but there may be a problem in meeting that demand…

 Technological advancements over recent years have resulted in a major reduction of Rare Earth Elements (REEs), which are needed for the production of smartphones, TVs, laptops and hard drives.
 Surges in innovation and invention have left the earth’s natural resources near the end of their supply – which is a pretty scary thought – but there are almost no programs in place for recycling them.
 This leaves us with an urgent need to rethink the way we use and abuse the earth’s resources, and how sustainable technology must take a focus if we are to continue moving into a future of even more amazing tech.